 The Heart Valve Program

-The Heart Valve Program at Overlake Medical Center and Overlake Medical Clinics is a collaborative effort with Kaiser Permanente (formerly Group Health) Physicians.
+The Heart Valve program at Overlake Medical Center & Clinics is a collaborative effort with Kaiser Permanente (formerly Group Health) physicians.
 It is a community-based program that leverages the multidisciplinary expertise of our providers to offer an array of catheter based and surgical options for patients with valve disease.
-The Program focuses on state-of-the-art valve technologies that increase treatment options.
-The Heart Valve Program, the first to offer TAVR on the Eastside of the Seattle/Puget Sound region, began in 2012 via collaboration between multiple experts across cardiovascular specialties at Overlake Medical Clinics and Kaiser Permanente.
+The program focuses on state-of-the-art valve technologies that increase treatment options.
+The Heart Valve program, the first to offer TAVR on the Eastside of the Seattle/Puget Sound region, began in 2012 via collaboration between multiple experts across cardiovascular specialties at Overlake Medical Clinics and Kaiser Permanente.
 This collaboration has culminated in a cohesive “Heart Team” that is committed to the delivery of safe and effective care to patients suffering from advanced valve disease.